Napoléon Joseph Curial: Early years (1809–48)

 His parents were Count Philibert Jean-Baptiste François Joseph Curial (1774–1829) and Clémentine Amélie Beugnot (1788–1840).

 His father was a general in the First French Empire and earned a well deserved reputation in the battles of Austerlitz, Eylau, Friedland and Essling.

-Under the Bourbon Restoration his father was named a Peer of France.

-He died in 1829 after falling from a horse.
+Under the Bourbon Restoration his father was named a Peer of France, and died in 1829 after falling from a horse.

-Napoléon Joseph Curial was admitted as a page to King Louis XVIII of France, then at the age of 16 entered the École spéciale militaire de Saint-Cyr.
+Napoléon Joseph Curial was admitted as a page to King Louis XVIII, then at the age of 16 entered the École spéciale militaire de Saint-Cyr.

 Two years later he left the school in 1827 as a second lieutenant in the mounted grenadiers of the royal guard.

 He served with distinction in the invasion of Algiers in 1830, where he earned promotion to lieutenant.

 After the July Revolution of 1830 Curial retired from the army and devoted himself to agriculture and horse breeding.

 On 26 March 1832 he married Louise Félicie Gérard (died 1869) in Alençon.

 Their son was Count Henri Napoléon Claude 'Philibert' Curial (1835–1904).

 On 23 March 1835 he was admitted to the Chamber of Peers on a hereditary basis.

 He became a member of the General Council of Orne, and in 1843 was appointed Mayor of Alençon.

 He was made a Knight of the Legion of Honour on 5 May 1847.